NYS bill to investigate nursing home COVID deaths advances - NewsBreak

 This comes after more than 15,000 people lost their lives in nursing homes due to COVID .
 On March 25, 2020, a Cuomo-administration directive placed COVID-positive patients into nursing homes, and it wasn’t reversed for weeks.

 A New York State Comptroller’s Office audit from March 16 said that the state undercounted nursing home COVID deaths.
-The audit also said that the New York State Department of Health was unprepared to respond to the pandemic.About 6 in 10 Americans have signs of previous COVID-19 infection: CDC
+The audit also said that the New York State Department of Health was unprepared to respond to the pandemic.NYS undercounted nursing home COVID Deaths

 This legislation would create a commission for an independent, bi-partisan investigation with subpoena power into the Cuomo/Hochul Administration’s handling of the pandemic as it relates to nursing homes.
 The bill now moves to the Senate Finance Committee for consideration before it goes to the Senate for a vote.

 Tedisco said the commission would consist of five members: one each appointed by the Senate Majority Leader, Senate Minority Leader, Assembly Speaker, and Assembly Minority Leader, and chaired by an appointee of the New York State Attorney General.
-Each appointee must have expertise in health care and health care policy issues.Governor Hochul provides April 25 COVID-19 update
+Each appointee must have expertise in health care and health care policy issues.DOH ‘unprepared’ for infectious outbreaks at nursing homes: audit

 Commission members would not be paid and they would have subpoena power.
 A report would be publicly issued and sent to the Legislature with findings and recommendations, according to Tedisco.